 What I found most curious is how to eat the bread.
 Germans spread butter on a slice, clean the knife on the other side, and add slices of cheese, sausage, or boiled eggs on top (not combined, but one slice for each type of topping).
 Making sandwiches is not common, so you eat them open-face.
 For breakfast, one can spread Quark, or curd cheese, and top with jelly.

 Germany has hundreds of cake recipes, from simple yeast doughs topped with fruits and gelatin, to more elaborate ones with whipped cream.
 This is another staple food, mostly consumed on weekends and family occasions.
-Four pm is time for coffee and cake (Kaffee und Kuchen).
+Four PM is the time for coffee and cake (Kaffee und Kuchen).

 Germans are one of the world’s top chocolate consumers, second only to the Swiss.
 Germany is also one of the world’s top chocolate producers with brands like Ritter Sport, Milka, and Kinder.

 When May arrives, Germans go crazy for white asparagus.
-This is asparagus grown underground, so they don’t produce chlorophyll and turn green.
+This asparagus grows underground, so they don’t produce chlorophyll and turn green.
 It is most commonly served with ham, potatoes, and hollandaise sauce.

 This is one of Germany’s weird foods and my husband’s favorite.
 Mett is raw, ground pork meat, seasoned with salt and pepper.
 You can buy it fresh at the supermarkets or at the deli counter served with onions and a bread roll.